 Below are blogs written by project participants about their programs.
 Please check back regularly for new essays.

-The Institute of Museum and Library Services is the primary source of federal support for the nation’s 123,000 libraries and 35,000 museums.
+The Institute of Museum and Library Services (IMLS) is celebrating its 20th Anniversary.
+The Institute of Museum and Library Services is the primary source of federal support for the nation’s approximately 123,000 libraries and 35,000 museums.
 Our mission is to inspire libraries and museums to advance innovation, lifelong learning, and cultural and civic engagement.
 Our grant making, policy development, and research help libraries and museums deliver valuable services that make it possible for communities and individuals to thrive.
-To learn more, visit www.imls.gov and follow IMLS on Facebook and Twitter.
+To learn more, visit www.imls.gov and follow us on Facebook, Twitter, and Instagram.